cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-testing.md

 <HighlightBox type="note">

 In Cosmos SDK version 0.46 and earlier, what are called "integration tests" are really full tests, where a full application is being instantiated.
-The reason behind this is that in these versions the coding effort to create a minimal-viable app was not commensurate with the benefit it provided compared to a full app.
+The reason behind this is that in these versions the coding effort to create a minimum-viable app was not commensurate with the benefit it provided compared to a full app.

 </HighlightBox>